 - disintegrated bodily, but with their "soul" in another place?

-- non-existent for eternity future in any form; their constituent particles spreading in the ocean currents?
+- non-existent for eternity future in any form; their constituent particles returned to the earth?

 Whether you believe in the God of the Bible or not, in which "God" would you prefer to believe:

 - in Heaven with millions or billions of others, fully aware that their parents and relatives back here on earth are suffering enormous grief over their deaths, and unable to communicate* with or comfort them in any way.